The story of ACH Group

 ACH Group is now one of Australia’s leading aged care organisations, employing more than 2000 staff, and supporting more than 20,000 older people in South Australia to live a good life.

-Earlier this year the ACH Group community was asked to nominate what could be included in the capsule.
+Earlier in 2022 the ACH Group community was asked to nominate what could be included in the capsule.